php-dev-br/laravel-doc-pt-br/eloquent-serialization.md

         /**
          * Determine if the user is an administrator.
          *
-         * @return \Illuminate\Database\Eloquent\Casts\Attribute
+         * @return bool
          */
-        protected function isAdmin(): Attribute
+        public function getIsAdminAttribute()
         {
-            return new Attribute(
-                get: fn () => 'yes',
-            );
+            return $this->attributes['admin'] === 'yes';
         }
     }

 After creating the accessor, add the attribute name to the `appends` property of your model.
-Note that attribute names are typically referenced using their " snake case" serialized representation, even though the accessor's PHP method is defined using "camel case":
+Note that attribute names are typically referenced using their "snake case" serialized representation, even though the accessor's PHP method is defined using "camel case":

     <?php